St. Thomas Aquinas and the Immaculate Conception

 Aquinas outright denied the Immaculate Conception that today so many faithful

-without realizing where it comes from, and that the theologians had a definite
+realizing where it comes from, and that the theologians had a definite opinion

-opinion on the matter.
-And so, the words of Pope Pius XI ring true today as
+on the matter.
+And so, the words of Pope Pius XI ring true today as they did in

 “It is...clear why Modernists are so